Fredo-255/PSGMgr/README.md

 ### Bypassing assignments
-Create a custom permission named **BypassPermSetTrigger**.
+The **pas255.BypassPermSetTrigger** is provided to bypass automatic assignment should you need to.
-Use this permission in a profile/permission set if you want the running user add/modify users without running the assignment trigger. (e.g. to optimize mass import of users).
+Use this permission in a profile/permission set if you want the running user to add/modify users without running the assignment trigger. (e.g. to optimize mass import of users).

 ## Configuration

-Assignments can be defined through both the PSAssignment__mdt custom metadatype (easier to manage if you want to deploy configuration accross environments) or the PermSetAssignment__c custom object.
+Assignments can be defined through both the pas255__PSAssignment__mdt custom metadatype (easier to manage if you want to deploy configuration accross environments) or the psa255__PermSetAssignment__c custom object.

 For each of these configuration items you have two fields :
 - Profile : Name of the profile to which permission sets are assigned